 By: Craig S. Wright

 Service provider takeaway: Regulatory and standards compliance can provide several challenges from both a business and a technical perspective.
-This section of the chapter excerpt from the book The IT Regulatory and Standards Compliance Handbook:: How to Survive Information Systems Audit and Assessments
+This section of the chapter excerpt from the book The IT Regulatory and Standards Compliance Handbook:: How to Survive Information Systems Audit and Assessments will focus on creating and up-to-date checklist for your system.

 Download the .pdf of the chapter here.